SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 To do this, you need to:
 - Make the `Hero` class testable (use dependency injection)
 - Introduce interfaces for `Axe` and `Dummy`:
-  - Interface: Weapon
+  - interface: Weapon
-  - Interface: Target
+  - interface: Target

 Create а fake `Weapon` and а fake `Dummy` for the test.